YorkCodeDojo/recursion/exercises.md

     let tree = Branch ("a", [Branch ("b", [Leaf "c"; Leaf "d"]); Branch ("e", [Leaf "f"; Leaf "g"])])

 If that all seems like too much work in your language, just move along.

-And learn yourself a decent language!
+### 4.3 Binary Search

+Write a function which searches a binary tree in order to find the largest value held in a leaf node.
+(5 in the example below)

+                             /\
+                           /\ /\
+                          1 3 5 2

+Write a function which searches a binary tree in order to find the smallest value held in a leaf node.

+Can you combine the two into a single generic function?

+### 5. Avoiding Stack Overflow

-### 2.4 Tail Call List Count
+### 5.1 Tail Call List Count

 Try counting the items in a list again, using your previous solution (if you wrote one), but in a list containing 100,000 items.

 A couple of things might happen:
 1. It will be extremely slow.
 This is especially likely if you're using something like C# which doesn't have a recursive data type.
-See Appendix B for tips on working with lists recursively in languages like C#.

 2. You might get a Stack Overflow.
 (Some languages, in particula dynamic ones, don't seem to have this problem regardless).

 Write the function again, this time with a tail call (e.g. using an accumulator to hold the count).
 Assuming your language supports TCO, you should be able to count on the list with 100,000 items.
-(If using C#, see Appendix A for details on making sure TCO is enabled).

-### 2.5 Tail Call Filter
+### 5.2 Tail Call Filter

 Try filtering a list with 100,000 items.
 Again, this might be slow and you might get a Stack Overflow.

 Write a function to filter the list of numbers to get the evens, this time with a tail call.

-### 2.6 Continuations List Count
+### 5.3 Continuations List Count

 Count the items in a list again, this time using continuations.

-### 2.7 Continuations Filter
+### 5.4 Continuations Filter

 Filter a list of numbers again to get the evens, with a continuation.

-## 3 Advanced
+## 6 Advanced

-### 3.1 Continuations Fibonacci
+### 6.1 Continuations Fibonacci

 Do Fibonacci again, this time with continuations to avoid a Stack Overflow.

 (Note: The 'standard' recursive solution is so slow you probably won't want to wait to find out if it's worked..)

-### 3.2 Continuations Tree Search
+### 6.2 Continuations Tree Search

 Implement either the 'Directory search' or 'Tree Seach' again, this time with continuations so large structures can be searched.
 Try creating a large structure to test it with.

-### 3.3 Continuations Ackermann
+### 6.3 Continuations Ackermann

 Ackermann, with continuations.
 Try calling it with 3 and 12 to see if it's worked.

-### 3.4 Towers of Hannoi
+### 6.4 Towers of Hannoi

 Go and solve the [Towers of Hannoi puzzle](https://www.learneroo.com/modules/71/nodes/402) using recursion.

-### 3.5 Permutations
+### 6.5 Permutations

 Output all permutations of a passed string (or list of characters).